 - Please specify the type of submission (oral, poster or pre-registration).
 As for talk/poster, we will do our best to accommodate your preference, but given the tight schedule we cannot guarantee that we will be able to accommodate your preference

-Confirmation of abstract acceptance will be sent by mid April, 2020
+Confirmation of abstract acceptance will be sent by the end of April, 2020